jorcsan/4883-SoftwareTools-Santos/Assignments/A04/README.md

 This code will read in randomly generated family tree data that is in json format.
 It will create a DOT code file.
 THat can be copy and pasted into graphviz to make a family tree.
 The genders have different background colors.
-Each generation is put in a subgraph and have "rank" set to "same"
+Each generation is put in a subgraph and have "rank" set to "same".